jaanga/jaanga.github.io/cookbook-threejs/examples/editing/fillet-two-lines/readme.md

 ## Features

 * Draws lines, segment and shape
-* Sliders allow you o adjust the angles
+* Sliders allow you to adjust the angles
 * Readout identifies if the angle is convex or concave
 * The 3D views below enable you to rotate and pan using one, two or three fingers or left button, scroll wheel and right buttons on your pointing device.
 * Click three bars( 'hamburger' ) icon to slide menu in or out